Sincerity (1939 film): Cast

-Legacy
+Reception

 Naruse biographer Catherine Russell names Sincerity, together with his 1939 The Whole Family Works, as the director's two key films of this period and the "link between Naruse's prewar and postwar shoshimin-eiga".
 According to Russell, the director had complained about interventions of the censorship board in this film, which she calls a "home front film", yet points out that the "wartime context is little more than a backdrop", emphasising its "quiet pastoral beauty".
 Dan Sallitt notices overall sharp behavioural detail and subtle dialogue, but an unfulfilling structure and vague character motivation in the film's climax, speculating if these shortcomings result from censorship intervention which would not allow for the character of Keikichi, a symbol of Japanese military zeal, as a subject of criticism.